-Terms and Conditions for customs clearance when receiving parcels from abroad
+Terms for customs clearance when receiving parcels from abroad

 Receiving a parcel from abroad: Parcels and letters containing dutiable contents (goods)